Softwire/strawberry-fair/frontend/src/pages/about/frequently-asked-questions.md

 * 12:00 - Parade arrives at Midsummer Common marking the official opening of the Fair.
 * 12:00 - Stages, bars and area entertainment begins.
 * 18:00 - Kid's Area closes.
 * 22:00-22:30 - Stages and area entertainment closes.
-Head to the Village Green.
+Head to the Rebel Love Stage.
 * 22:30 - Stall holders and bars close.
-* 22:30 - Closing Finale from Cambridge Community Circus in the Village Green
+* 22:30 - Closing Finale at Rebel Love Stage.
 * 23:00 - Event closes.

 ## Is there a theme?